What made you choose this major?

 If you were recommending your major to a prospective student, what would you tell them?

-The graphic communication major is great because of how it combines the art of graphic design with the business skills needed to market yourself and get a job.
-Graphic communication is all about taking information and translating it into a visual that will communicate the message clearly and effectively.
+The graphic design major is great because of how it combines the art of graphic design with the business skills needed to market yourself and get a job.
+Graphic design is all about taking information and translating it into a visual that will communicate the message clearly and effectively.
 If you’re a creative problem solver and like technology, this is the major for you!
 The theatre arts major at Carroll gives you the opportunity to explore as many areas of theatre as you would like.
 I never thought I would direct a play or especially write a play, but I was surprised at how much I enjoyed it after taking a directing class and a playwriting class.
 Because of Carroll’s small class size, you can audition for shows right away as a freshman.
 There is also the opportunity for many students to enter leadership roles such as stage managing, designing or directing.
 The professional relationships you will be able to build with the professors will help to best prepare you to enter the field after graduation.

 Why did you choose to attend Carroll University?